aws-samples/multimodal-rag-on-slide-decks/Blog1-TitanEmbeddings-LVM/README.md

-With the advent of generative AI, today’s foundation models (FMs), such as the large language models (LLMs) Claude 2 and Llama 2 can perform a range of (generative) tasks such as question answering, content creation and others on “text” data.
+With the advent of generative AI, today’s foundation models (FMs), such as the large language models (LLMs) Claude 2 and Llama 2 can perform a range of (generative) tasks such as question answering, summarization, content creation on “text” data.
 Real world data however, exists in multiple modalities such as “text”, “images”, “video” and “audio”.
 Take a PowerPoint slide deck for example, It could contain information in the form of text, or embedded in graphs, tables and pictures.
 In this blog,